 Optional: In Copy test file to SMB share, click the COPY button to test the access to the given shared folder.

-Note that you can centralize the external backup of slave Appliances when you federate them.
-In that way, the slave Appliance uses the same SMB share as the master Appliance for external backups.
+Note that you can centralize the external backup of secondary Appliances when you federate them.
+In that way, the secondary Appliance uses the same SMB share as the primary Appliance for external backups.

 The files saved in the SMB share for the different components have the following format:

 Portal (main backup and history details of count metrics):

 For advanced users, it is possible to customize the mount options of the SMB share for external backups.
 These are the options found after the -o flag of the mount command.
 By default, the Appliance mounts the SMB share using the options guest and credentials.
 After activating external backups via the Web Console, set additional mount options for the SMB share by editing the backup config file:

 Edit the backup configuration file of the Appliance: